-PROTON (Gk. protos, first), the ultimate unit of positive electricity contained within nucleus of an
+PROTON (Gk. protos, first), the ultimate unit of positive electricity contained within nucleus of an atom.

-PROTYLE (Gk. protos, and hyle), a term used by Crooks to designate an element common to all bodies
+PROTYLE (Gk. protos, and hyle), a term used by Crooks to designate an element common to all bodies (See prime matter).

 PRUDENCE (L. prudentia), is a moral virtue by reason of which one becomes better able to judge what in any circumstances is to be done as good and to be avoided as evil.
 Ant: rashness, tactlessness.